RojaPendyala/hotel-booking-management-service/README.md

 # Hotel Booking Management Service

 This is a simple Java-based microservice to manage the hotel bookings.
-It contains some features for save room booking, get available list of rooms for a given date, and find booking room numbers for a specific guest.
+It contains some features to book the available rooms, get available list of rooms for a given date and find booking room numbers for a specific guest.

 ## Features